PaperMC/Starlight/TECHNICAL_DETAILS.md

 the light engine is.
 If the light engine falls behind for any reason and continues to fall behind, and the server is restarted, then pending light updates are lost and can cause broken lighting.
-Starlight fixes this by first being faster and so very unlikely to fall behind, and secondly by preventing chunks from saved when they have pending light updates.
+Starlight fixes this by 1. being faster and so being very unlikely to fall behind, and 2. by preventing chunks from being saved when they have pending light updates.
 Larger scale servers also have more people exploring, which is going to put a higher stress on chunk generation, which Starlight will help with.